 - Life does not happen to you, life responds to you.
 Be very intentional about the energy you exude out into the world.
 The universe responds to negativity with like circumstances and vice versa.

 So about this outfit… this skirt is an oldie, I found it on sale in Mr Price a year ago.
 I love that it’s gold because you can tone it down and pair it with sneakers like I’m doing here or dress it up with a pair of heels for a night out.
-And then my white Converse sneakers, these are the BEST thing I own right now.
+And then my white Converse sneakers, these are on of the BEST things I own right now.
 I’m getting a loooot of wear out of these, I have to stop myself sometimes.
 So yeah, happy birthday to me!!!!

 P.S.
 Please excuse the blur in some of the pictures, we’re still trying to get the hang of this.